luca-p27/Final_Multimodal_Group_11/README.md

 ### Optional: Julia Installation (for Graph Analysis)

-Install Julia from https://julialang.org and add the Makie package:
+Install Julia from https://julialang.org and add the Makie package (inside of Julia):

 ```julia
 using Pkg; Pkg.add("Makie")